jamiebyer/climate-change-graph/introduction.md

 ## Factors Contributing to Climate Change
 -----

-The black "observed" line is the GISS global land and ocean temperature record, which can be found [here](https://data.giss.nasa.gov/gistemp/graphs_v3/).
+These graphs plot the global temperature <b>anomaly</b> as a function of time.
+The <b>temperature anomaly</b> is the difference between measured global temperature and the average of global temperature between 1880 and 1910.
+The black "observed" line is the GISS global land and ocean temperature anomaly record, which can be found [here](https://data.giss.nasa.gov/gistemp/graphs_v3/).
 It starts in 1880.

-The colored temperature anomaly lines are the modeled estimates that each climate factor contributes to the overall change in global temperature.
+The colored temperature anomaly lines are the modeled estimates of how much each indicated <b>factor</b> or "contributor" affects the global temperature.
 Each factor was simulated five times, with different initial conditions; each trace here shows the average of five runs.
 GISS researchers laid out their historical simulations in detail last year in this [article](https://pubs.giss.nasa.gov/abs/mi08910y.html).